svsravichandra/services_driver-mileage-tracker_version-1_source2/README.md

 # Mialage share app
--useful app to track Milage driven by each drivers in a sharing a fleet of vehicles with one click -select the driver name and just snap a photo of odometer before starting a shift and ending a shift.
+-A simple yet useful app to track Milage driven by each drivers in a sharing a fleet of vehicles with one click -select the driver name and just snap a photo of odometer before starting a shift and ending a shift.
 Done.
 -your data is scurely stored and accesable via dashboard., and can be exported to any format you choose.